Alldaynik/fs-journal/quizzes/week01.md

 <!-- enter you answer in the space below -->

 ```
+display: flex lines items in that row horizontally or on the x axis
 ```

 **11.** What `CSS` properties affect the size of a box model?